SUMMARY

 TAKEAWAYS

-Aperture settings alter the size and sharpness of lens flare.
+Aperture settings can alter the size and definition of lens flare.

-Careful positioning of light sources can minimize flare.
+Careful positioning of light sources and judicious use of filters can reduce flare.

 RELATED COVERAGE